kelleyjbrady/NiceODE/readme.md

 3) Reopen the repo with VSCode.
     - The R installation will proceed
-    - Subsequent openings of the repo will validate the R install in a less rigourous manner as compared to poetry.
+    - Subsequent openings of the repo will validate the R install in a less rigorous manner as compared to poetry.
         - There are R tools like Python's Poetry, but the focus of this project is on maintaining a python workspace.
-        - Thus, it it possible that the R depandancies in the Nice-ODE-Stack may become incompatible with nlmixr2 in a way that is less likely for the python stack.
+        - Thus, it it possible that the R dependencies in the Nice-ODE-Stack may become incompatible with nlmixr2 in a way that is less likely for the python stack.

 ## Adding Python Packages to the Dev Container